gromeck/BLE-Scanner/README.md

 ## Initialization Procedure

 Whenever the BLE-Scanner starts and is not able to connect to your WiFi (eg. because of a missing configuration due to a fresh installation), it enters the configuration mode.
 In configuration mode the BLE-Scanner opens an WiFi Access Point with the SSID `BLE-Scanner-AP-XX:XX:XX`.
 Connect to it with your smartphone or notebook and configure at lease the WiFi settings.
-That restart the BLE-Scanner.
+Than restart the BLE-Scanner, and continue the configuration.

 To flash, open the sketch, build and upload to a connected ESP32.
 Then follow the **Initialization Procedure** above.